Frenzy (1982 video game)

-Frenzy is a 1982 multidirectional shooter video game published by Stern Electronics for arcades.
+Frenzy is a 1982 maze multidirectional shooter video game developed and published by Stern Electronics for arcades.
 It is a direct sequel to Berzerk (1980); both games were designed by Alan McNeil.
 Frenzys gameplay is very similar to Berzerk—the player enters a series of maze-like rooms containing armed robots and must shoot them to survive—but adds more variety.
 Ports were released for ColecoVision and ZX Spectrum.

 In 2024, Atari re-released Robert DeCrescenzo's homebrew port of Frenzy as an official Atari 7800 release, as part of Atari's 2600+ and 7800+ platforms.

 Gameplay

 The player (green) is in the power plant room along with many blue robots.

 The player must navigate a maze full of hostile robots.
 The goal of the game is to survive as long as possible and score points by killing robots and travelling from room to room.
-The game has no end other than the player losing all of his or her lives.
+The game has no end other than the player losing all of their lives.

 The player has a gun to shoot the robots and the low intelligence of the robots means that they can often be tricked into shooting each other.
 If the player lingers too long in a room, a bouncing smiley face (known as "Evil Otto") appears, and relentlessly chases the player.
 Evil Otto will destroy any robots in his way and can move through walls.